Apple iPhone 15 vs Google Pixel 8

 Frequently Asked Questions

-Apple iPhone 15 excels if you value high-resolution 48mp main camera with useful 2x optical-quality crop.
-Google Pixel 8 is better if you prioritize unprecedented 7 years of full os and security updates.
-Pick based on your budget and daily use.
+Apple iPhone 15 is the better choice if you prioritize high-resolution 48mp main camera with useful 2x optical-quality crop.
+Google Pixel 8 wins if you value unprecedented 7 years of full os and security updates.
+Both are rated highly (4.8★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure